 When are submissions due?

-- If you intend to submit a proposal, please submit your ideas for early feedback through the TMF CX Expression of Interest form.
+- If you intend to submit a proposal, please submit your ideas for early feedback through the TMF Expression of Interest form.
 If you submit the form, the TMF Program Management Office may be able to support your team through the entire TMF application and review process.